LEGITIMATION CARD AND CI PERMIT

 The Ci Permit

-If dependents wish to work in Switzerland, a Ci permit should be requested to replace the CDL.
+If the dependents wish to work in Switzerland, a Ci permit should be requested to replace the CDL.
 In this case, it is the Office Cantonal de la Population et des Migrations (OCPM) for the canton of Geneva who is responsible for delivering these permits in the canton.

 Pathways to a C permit